VagnerMF/puzzle-game-warptest/README.md

 I decided that this project was necessary because I did not see any Godot tutorials or examples of this very specific set of mechanics.
 By that I mean:

-* A 2D topdown camera perspective
+* A 2D top-down camera perspective
-* Free, cardinal player movement
+* Free, cardinal/intercardinal direction movement for the player
 * Grid-based, modular levels whose state can be stored and brought back from memory
 * The ability for the player to push objects around on the level's grid